Stocks tumble, dollar soars and bonds plunge as recession fears grow | MarketScreener

 On Wall Street, the Dow Jones Industrial Average fell

-2.35%, making it the first major U.S. stock index to fall below
+1.62%, the first major U.S. stock index to fall below its June

 "There's unease in the market about having confidence that